MisconceivedSec/Linux-PhotoshopCC-v22/README.md

 **DISCLAIMER :**
 **Please use this software only if you have an active Photoshop subscription.
 I'm not responsable of any use without subscription.**

-This git repo contains an installer for photoshop CC 2021 on linux with wine.
-Just open a terminal in the folder where the script is located and type "sh install.sh" (without "") An uninstaller is given with it too just open a terminal in the folder where the script is located and type "sh uninstall.sh"  (without "")
+I forked this repo and adjusted the script to keep the files that are downloaded, so that they don't have to be downloaded every time you want to reinstall.

+Also, installing `vdk3d proton` gave me some problems with my GPU, so I made it optional.

 ## Requirements
 - wine >=6.1 (Avoid 6.20 to 6.22)
-- zenity
 - appmenu-gtk-module
 - tar
 - wget
-- curl
 - All R/W rights on your home folder and the installer folder
-- Vulkan capable GPU or APU
+- Vulkan capable GPU or APU (optional)